Kotlin/kotlin-by-example/_examples/ObjectKeyword.md

 3. instance creation
 4. method calls

-Easy: we create two objects, each one instance of LuckDispatcher.
+Easy: we create two objects, both instances of LuckDispatcher class.

-But in Kotlin you have also a "object" keyword.
+In Kotlin you have also an "object" keyword.
 What is? is a data type with a single implementation.

 If you are a Java user and want to understand what "single" means, you can think to Singleton pattern: it allows you to check that one (and only one) instance of that class will be created, even if 2 threads access it.